Sequences, modular forms and cellular integrals: Multiple binomial sums

-In this section, we illustrate how binomial sum representations can be obtained for any convergent configuration $\sigma$.
+In this section, we illustrate how binomial sum representations can be found for any convergent configuration $\sigma$.
 As in the previous section, we proceed with the configuration $\sigma = \sigma_8 = (8, 3, 6, 1, 4, 7, 2, 5)$.
 Consider the cellular integral

 where $f_{\sigma}$ is as in \eqref{eq:f:z:86}.
 Because the action of $\operatorname{PGL}_2$ is triply transitive, we may also make the convenient choice $z_{\sigma (6)} = z_7 = 1$, $z_{\sigma (7)} = z_2 = 0$, $z_{\sigma (8)} = z_5 = \infty$.
 Then, in the coordinates $t_1 = z_1, t_2 = z_3, t_3 = z_4, t_4 = z_6, t_5 = z_8$, we have